Bobble Bobbin Bob Up Bob Boatman Boatload Boating Boater Bobby Bobcat Bobolink Bobtail Bobtailed Boche Bod Bodacious Bode Bodge Bodice Bodied

 Bally: informal intensifiers.

-Ambassador: an informal representative.
+Chat: an informal conversation.